 In this case, it is advisable to travel back to South Africa to get the right treatment, which a travel insurance policy would typically also cover.

-While these three areas of specialised insurance may be the most widely applicable at this point, there are many more options out there that are becoming increasingly mainstream.
+While these three areas of specialised cover may be the most widely applicable at this point, there are many more options out there that are becoming increasingly mainstream.

 As the insurance industry continues to evolve, policy offerings are becoming increasingly tailored to the modern world.